frdel/agent-zero/README.md

 ## Known problems
 1. The system prompt sucks.
 You can do better.
 If you do, help me please :)
 2. The communication between agents and terminal in Docker Container via SSH can sometimes break and stop producing outputs.
 Sometimes it is because the agent runs something like "server.serve_forever()" which causes the terminal to hang, sometimes a random error can occur.
-Restarting the agent and/or the docker container helps.
+Restarting the agent and/or the Docker container helps.
 3. The agent can break his operating system.
-Sometimes the agent can deactivate virtual environment, uninstall packages, change config etc. Again, removing the docker container and cleaning up the **work_dir/** is enough to fix that.
+Sometimes the agent can deactivate virtual environment, uninstall packages, change config etc. Again, removing the Docker container and cleaning up the **work_dir/** is enough to fix that.

 ## Ideal environment
-- **Docker container**: The perfect environment to run Agent Zero is the built-in docker container.
-The agent can download the image **frdel/agent-zero-exe** on its own and start the container, you only need to have docker running (like the Docker Desktop application).
+- **Docker container**: The perfect environment to run Agent Zero is the built-in Docker container.
+The agent can download the image **frdel/agent-zero-exe** on its own and start the container, you only need to have Docker running (like the Docker Desktop application).
 - **Python**: Python has to be installed on the system to run the framework.
 - **Internet access**: The agent will need internet access to use its online knowledge tool and execute commands and scripts requiring a connection.
 If you do not need your agent to be online, you can alter its prompts in the **prompts/** folder and make it fully local.

 ![Time example](/docs/res/time_example.jpg)

 ## Setup
-A detailed setup guide for Windows, macOS and Linux with a video can be found in the new Agent Zero Documentation at [this page](docs/installation.md#in-depth-guide-for-windows-and-macos).
+A detailed setup guide for Windows, macOS and Linux with a video can be found in the new Agent Zero Documentation at [this page](docs/installation.md#windows-macos-and-linux-setup-guide).

+You can download the executable for your system from the [releases page](https://github.com/frdel/agent-zero/releases).

 ## Consult the Documentation
 The documentation dives deep into the framework and its features.
 It is a good place to start if you are new to Agent Zero.
 Click [here](docs/README.md) to see the Documentation.

 ## Coming up
-- **Preinstalled binaries and bundler scripts**
 - **Knowledge tool open-sourcing and web scraping tool**
 - **User interaction refinements**
 - **In-context switchable LLMs**